 More convincing visual effects can be achieved if the rendering is adapted to let the ranges of pixel values more accurately reflect the light levels that would be present in a real scene.
 Although these values will ultimately need to be mapped back to the range available on the display device, any intermediate calculations (such as Unity’s image effects) will give more authentic results.
 Allowing the internal representation of the graphics to use values outside the 0..1 range is the essence of High Dynamic Range (HDR) rendering.

-In forward rendering mode HDR is only supported if you have an image effect present.
+See in Glossary mode HDR is only supported if you have a post-processing effect present.
 This is due to performance considerations.
-If you have no image effect present then no tone mapping will exist and intensity truncation will occur.
+If you have no post-processing effect present then no tonemapping will exist and intensity truncation will occur.
 In this situation the scene will be rendered directly to the backbuffer where HDR is not supported.

-The ImageEffectTransformsToLDR attribute can be added to an image effect script to indicate that the target buffer should be in LDR instead of HDR.
-Essentially, this means that a script can automatically convert to LDR after applying its HDR image effect.
-See Writing Image Effects for more details.
+The ImageEffectTransformsToLDR attribute can be added to a post-processing effect script to indicate that the target buffer should be in LDR instead of HDR.
+Essentially, this means that a script can automatically convert to LDR after applying its HDR post-processing effect.
+See Writing Custom Effects in the Post Processing package for more details.